-The fee payment deadline for Winter 2019 was Monday, December 17th.
-The deadline to pay your fees to avoid loss of student status is Friday, January 25th.
+The fee payment deadline for Spring 2019 is Friday, March 15th.
+The deadline to pay your fees to avoid loss of student status is Friday, April 19th.

 *If you are a doctoral student supported by a fellowship, or employed as a GSR or Teaching Assistant, please enroll in courses prior to the fee payment deadline to ensure your tuition and fees are processed.*